greenwyrt/plover2CAT/docs/reference/export.md

 Plover2CAT implements the simple SubRip (`*.srt`) captioning file format for exporting.
 This format requires all paragraphs to have an Audio Start Time property.
 The last paragraph for the audio needs an Audio End Time property, which can be set manually or by pressing `Stop` and having the time automatically be set for the paragraph.

+`export_srt` uses block-level `audiostarttime` and `audioendtime` to create `srt` file.
 This file is not ready for use as subtitles, as it does not have the proper line widths.
 Captioning/subtitling software will be needed to actually do syncing of text to sound.

 ### OpenDocument Text

 The Open Document Format (`ODF`) is an open source standard for documents based on XML.
-Plover2CAT will export `ODF` files which can be opened by most word processor software such as LibreOffice and Microsoft Word. `ODF` export is the most well-supported file type in terms of formatting, as Plover2CAT can [generate style templates](howto/generatestyletemplate.md) from `ODF` files and even use `ODF` files as [style templates](howto/generatestyletemplate.md) for formatting that is unsupported in Plover2CAT.
+Plover2CAT will export `ODF` files which can be opened by most word processor software such as LibreOffice and Microsoft Word. `ODF` export is the most well-supported file type in terms of formatting, as Plover2CAT can [generate style templates](howto/generatestyletemplate.md) from `ODF` files and even use `ODF` files as [style templates](../howto/generatestyletemplate.md) for formatting that is unsupported in Plover2CAT.

 ### RTF/CRE

 Plover2CAT offers exports to RTF/CRE, the commonly used data exchange format for transcripts.
 As a result, it is possible to import transcripts from Plover2CAT to commercial software such as CaseCatalyst.
-Plover2CAT exports a [subset](reference/rtf_support.md) of the [RTF spec](https://web.archive.org/web/20201017075356/http://www.legalxml.org/workgroups/substantive/transcripts/cre-spec.htm).
+Plover2CAT exports a [subset](rtf_support.md) of the [RTF spec](https://web.archive.org/web/20201017075356/http://www.legalxml.org/workgroups/substantive/transcripts/cre-spec.htm).